AlexScherbatyuk/AlexScherbatyuk/README.md

 ## Hi there 👋, I'm Alex Scherbatyuk
 ## About Me

 Skilled web2/web3 engineer focused on web3 smart contracts security research and development.
-With a proven ability to detect and report critical vulnerabilities across a wide range of blockchain platforms, and develop smart contracts for DeFi, NFTs, Stablecoins, and Rebase tokens, including upgradible proxy contract and interoperability contracts based on Chainlink CCIP.
+With a proven ability to detect and report critical vulnerabilities across a wide range of blockchain platforms, and develop smart contracts for DeFi, NFTs, Stablecoins, and Rebase tokens, including upgradable proxy contract and interoperability contracts based on Chainlink CCIP.